catmoon233/StupidExpress/README.md

 #### Modifiers
 - **Lovers**: A pair that are life-linked, they may be a Civilian-Civilian or Killer-Civilian pair.
 Their goal is to be the last two standing, but they can win alongside the Civilians if they are both Civilians.
-- **Allergic**: A player that has severe allergies related to either food or drink.
-Upon consuming the affected consumeable, they may recieve side-effects.
-Currently this modifier contains three different effects.

 yea that's it